MourIdri/LZv2/README.md

     terraform.exe apply -var-file variables.tfvars -lock=false -auto-approve

 7 Create separate environment  :

     By changing variables, you can create a brand-new environment.
     Note : all paid services are there.
-Total : 6500$/month of sizing
-Azure counts 730 hours per month
+Total : 6500$/month of sizing / Azure counts 730 hours per month or 8.9$/hours
-8.9$/hours